Across Land and Ocean

 This scientist has been awarded the French National Order of the Legion of Honour as “Commander”.

-Laura Thompson, Deputy Director General of the UN Migration Agency (IOM)
+Laura Thompson, Deputy Director General of the International Organization for Migration (IOM)

 Laura Thompson is the Deputy Director General of the UN Migration Agency (IOM).
 She is responsible for assisting the Director General in administering and managing the Organization; conducting the political dialogue and building IOM relationships with governments, UN agencies, civil society and the private sector; as well as in defining policies, strategies and prioritized action.